5 Tips on Saying “No” to Invitations in the Nicest Way Possible

 I’m away. / I’m out of town.

 - I’m away this whole week.
-Let’s catch up next week?
+What about next week?

-- Sorry, we’ll be out of town then.
+- Sorry, but we’ll be out of town then.

-Regardless of whether or not you can make it, you want your friend’s event to be a success.
+Use these phrases to express that even though you won't attend, you want your friend's event to be a success.

 Thanks for … / I appreciate .... / It’s kind of you to ...

 - Thanks for the invitation.
-Really appreciate you thinking of me!
+I really appreciate you thinking of me!

 - Unfortunately, we’ve already made other plans, but thanks for thinking of us!

-- We’ll be out of town then unfortunately, but it’s really kind of you to invite us over to your place!
+- We’ll be out of town then, but it’s really kind of you to invite us!

 I hope … / I’m sure …